 Call for Posters

-The Bountiful Sea welcomes posters on all aspects of fishing, fish processing, and fish consumption, as well as related marine idustries and inland fish production (e.g. dye production, mollusc farming, fish ponds, salt, corals, etc.).
+The Bountiful Sea welcomes posters on all aspects of fishing, fish processing, and fish consumption, as well as related marine industries and inland fish production (e.g. dye production, mollusc farming, fish ponds, salt, corals, etc.).
 Ethnographic and relevant ecological research is also welcome.
 These complimentary industries were frequently associated with fish processing, and understanding them is key to contextualising marine resource exploitation.
-The conference will leave plenty of time for discussion and debate and also all types of presentations, both oral and poster contributions will be published.
-Please send post titles and abstracts to Dimitra Mylona (firstname.lastname@example.org), include the preferred titles, names, and afflication of all authors.
+The conference will leave plenty of time for discussion and debate, and all types of presentations, both oral and poster contributions will be published.
+Please send post titles and abstracts to Dimitra Mylona (firstname.lastname@example.org), including the preferred titles, names, and affiliation of all the authors.
 The deadline for posters is 5th May 2017.

 How can we understand ancient fish and fish products if we never experience them ourselves?

 The Bountiful Sea meeting will include an innovative culinary programme that invites participants to engage with Roman fish products and fish-based dishes.
 Demonstrations and tastings will showcase Roman flavours and offer researchers new insight into how fish products were made.